 Oklahoma City Museum Of ArtOklahoma City

-The Oklahoma City Museum of Art serves over 135,000 visitors annually from all fifty states and over thirty foreign countries and hosts special exhibitions drawn from throughout the world.
 The Museum boasts a collection of American and European art, including a comprehensive collection of glass sculpture by Dale Chihuly, and the region's premiere repertoire cinema, which presents the finest international, independent, and classic films.

-Henry Overholser MansionOklahoma City
+Henry and Anna Overholser MansionOklahoma City

 Completed in 1903 for one of Oklahoma City's truly remarkable figures, the Overholser Mansion is a glimpse back in time to the life of the man most responsible for the thriving city we know today.
 The three-story chateauesque home showcases original furnishings, stained glass and ornate canvas painted walls.
 Preserved to honor the "Spirit of the 1889'ers," the Overholser Mansion is an opportunity to discover this remarkable family at an extraordinary time in Oklahoma City's history.